Western New Mexico University: Athletics

 Athletics teams are nicknamed the Mustangs and compete in several sports such as football, volleyball, tennis, softball, basketball, cross country, and golf.

 Western New Mexico is a member of the NCAA Division II Lone Star Conference, which they joined during the 2016–17 school year.
 Prior to joining the Lone Star Conference, Western New Mexico competed as a member of the Rocky Mountain Athletic Conference (RMAC) from 1967 to 1990, and then from 2006 to 2016.
 Prior re-joining the RMAC, WNMU also competed as an NCAA D-II Independent from 1990 to 1998, and the Pacific West Conference from 1998 to 2005, and later the Heartland Conference during the 2005–06 school year.

-Child Development Center

-WNMU's on campus Child Development Center is nationally recognized and accredited.
-The 5 Star program is a learning lab for students earning degrees in early childhood education.